SeanLynch1/Procedural-Generation/README.md

         }
     }

  The cube blocks in each tower shoots out a ray in a random direction, selecting from a range of forward, back, left, and, right.
-If the ray does not collide with a primary tower block it will instantiate a new random block to the side of it at the end point of the casted ray.
+If the ray does not collide with a primary tower block it will instantiate a new random block at the end point of the casted ray.
 This newly instantiated block will repeat this process several times forming an overhanging structure to the side of the tower.

  The roadpathway is found as follows.
-On Start a beginning tile spawnns 4 road tiles to either side of it.
-Each time it instantiates that tile the tile adds 90 to it's rotation.
-Each of these tiles the shoots a ray forwards and instantiates a new road tile at the end end point of that ray.
-The newly Instantiated roads then rotate in a random direction a shoot another ray forward facing ray based on it's rotation.
+On Start a beginning tile spawns 4 road tiles to either side of it.
+Each time it instantiates this tile, the next tile adds 90 to it's rotation.
+Each of these tiles then shoots a ray forwards and instantiates a new road tile at the end end point of that ray.
+The newly Instantiated roads then rotate in a random direction and a shoot another ray forwards from it's current rotation.
 If the ray doesn't collide with another road prefab , a new road prefab gets instantiated.
 Each road prefab shoots out a ray to either side and corner of it.
 If all of those rays return true a tower prefab is instantiated at that position.

  This is how the road system works: